ManfredSteiner/AtmegaSim/README.md

 1. `git clone <repository>`
 2. `cd <repository>/AtmegaSimJava`
-3. `make`
+3. `ant jar`
      Now the Java project is build and the tool *javah* creates the file **AtmegaSimSharedLib/src/jni_App.h** which is needed by the shared library project.
+     You can also use Netbeans, open the project and build the project.
 4. `cd ../AtmegaSimSharedLib`
 5. `make`
      Now the native shared library is build and saved in **AtmegaSimSharedLib/dist/Debug_linux_Gnu-Linux/libAtmegaSimSharedLib.so**
 6.  `cd ..`
 7. Start the application with...
-    `java -jar dist/AtmegaSimJava`
+    `java -Djava.library.path=$(pwd)/AtmegaSimJava -jar AtmegaSimJava/dist/AtmegaSimJava.jar`

+$(pwd)` is used and will be replaced by the current directory path.
+The Define *java.library.path* must be set, otherwise the shared library will not be found by the Java VM.
+An alternative is to locate the library file (or a symbolic link) in the directory `/usr/java/packages/lib/amd64/`
 ## Java Project

 See subproject [AtmegaSimJava](AtmegaSimJava)